Pancartes

 Sometimes the pancarte was recopied after a number of additions had been made to the original, and this could occasionally lead to errors in chronology, as the additions to the original might have been made without respect to the actual order of the donations.
 The historian Marjorie Chibnall states that the medieval historian Orderic Vitalis used now lost pancartes of various Norman monastic houses as sources for his historical writings.
-The surviving pancartes are important not only for their recording of now-lost charters, but also for understanding the history of historical writing.
+The surviving pancartes are important for their recording of now-lost charters, and for understanding the history of historical writing.

 The practice of writing pancartes influenced English monasteries, which were in contact with Norman houses after the Norman conquest of England in 1066.
 Post-Conquest cartularies, such as Hemming's Cartulary, bear many similarities to the Norman pancartes.
 Later, in the reign of King Henry II of England, the monastic writers Benedict of Peterborough, Roger of Howden, and Ralph Diceto also built on the pancarte when they inserted documents into their narratives, although their connecting stories were much more elaborate than many other pancartes.